ayitbarek/ayitbarek.github.io/Open Positions.md

 ---
-layout: page
+layout: default
-title: Open positions
+title: "Open Positions"
+permalink: /open positions/
 ---

 We are always looking for talented and motivated individuals to join our team.
 Our lab/department offers an enriching environment where you can develop your skills and contribute to cutting-edge research.